 Meanwhile, haunting the fringes of the story, and the dreams of Florence, is Sweeney, the dead daughter of aunt Mia (Heidi Fellner) and uncle Craig (Jacob).

 How did Sweeney die?
-Was it a hunting related accident?
+Was it a hunting-related accident?
 Are guns in fact very dangerous?
-We know they are but Jacob leaves these questions hovering, an effective tactic that allows him to paint a warm portrait of a family indulging in an important ritual while acknowledging that there is a dark side.
+We know they are but Jacob leaves these questions hovering, an effective tactic that allows him to paint a warm portrait of a family indulging in an important ritual which at the same time acknowledges that there is a dark side.

-A Lars Von Trier-style walkout at a few festivals would probably do this film a lot of good in terms of profile.
-But it’s controversial rather than provocative, a gentle film about a brutal subject, told with economy, on the downlow and with a sense of an eternal verity – we live, we die.
+A walkout of the sort that Lars Von Trier provokes at festivals would probably do this film a lot of good in terms of profile.
+But it isn’t that sort of film.
+It’s controversial rather than provocative, a gentle drama about a brutal subject, told with economy, on the downlow and with a sense of an eternal verity – we live, we die.

 © Steve Morrissey 2018